Music

 During supervisions, which typically have a supervisor-student ratio of either 1:1, 1:2 or 1:3, the set assignment will be discussed, and the supervisor will provide feedback on submitted work.
 In addition to the students we admit to study Music as an academic discipline, a large number of students engaged in other courses are actively involved in the college's musical life.

 The Bridget Robinson Studentship is available to a Homerton student who has achieved academic or performance excellence in the fields of Maths or Music.
-In addition, various extra-curricular scholarships and prizes are offered to students reading any subject (including Music).
+In addition, various extra-curricular scholarships and prizes are offered to students reading any subject (including Music), and there are lots of ensembles to join, including the Charter Choir.

 At Cambridge